 January 2015 – Mayfield announces it will consolidate four clinical and administrative offices into one location: the new Rookwood Exchange complex in Norwood, Ohio.
 The new space includes 30 clinical examination rooms, primary clinical offices for 15 physicians, and separate space for on-site physical therapy and x-ray.
 The office moves begin in August 2015 and continue through January 2016.

-July 2014 – Mayfield hires Michael C. Kachmann, MD, who establishes his neurosurgical practice in Cincinnati’s northern and eastern suburbs, and Marc Orlando, MD, a long-standing physiatrist who also serves as Medical Director of Spine Care in the TriHealth Orthopedic and Spine Institute.
+July 2014 – Mayfield hires Michael C. Kachmann, MD, (at left) who establishes his neurosurgical practice in Cincinnati’s northern and eastern suburbs, and Marc Orlando, MD, (at right) a long-standing physiatrist who also serves as Medical Director of Spine Care in the TriHealth Orthopedic and Spine Institute.

 June 2014 -- John M. Tew, Jr., MD, a leader in his field and community, stops performing surgery at the Mayfield Clinic after more than 45 years of neurosurgical service.
 Ever eager to embrace new challenges, Dr. Tew is tapped to direct the community outreach and philanthropic efforts of the integrative medicine program at UC Health and the UC College of Medicine.
 Dr. Tew leaves a Mayfield legacy that is internationally recognized.
 In addition to his extraordinary work as a subspecialist in cerebrovascular disease, brain tumors, trigeminal neuralgia, and Chiari malformations, Dr. Tew led the development of the University of Cincinnati Department of Neurosurgery and was the first Frank H. Mayfield Chair for Neurological Surgery.
 He served as Professor and Chairman of the department for 20 years before co-founding and taking the helm of the UC Neuroscience Institute in 1998.